Coming Soon đ At the beginning of April, youâll be

 It galls me when some people still snipe at Roosevelt for his economic efforts.
 If he had not acted as he did, likely we would be now a fascist country ruled by oligarchs, just as Russia has become.

-John Lustig (Last Kiss) creator over 1 year ago
+John Lustig (Last Kiss) creator about 2 years ago

 Some would-be despots should quit Stalin and come in out of their reign.